Coast Guard interdicts lancha, seizes 200 pounds of illegal fish off Texas coast

-Fishing gear and illegally-caught red snapper sit aboard a lancha about 25 miles offshore southern Texas, Sept.
+A 36-foot Special Purpose Craft—Law Enforcement II boat crew from Coast Guard Station South Padre Island circles around a lancha about 25 miles offshore southern Texas, Sept.
 30, 2023.
-A 36-foot Special Purpose Craft—Law Enforcement II boat crew from Coast Guard Station South Padre Island interdicted the lancha, detained four Mexican fishermen, brought the men ashore, and transferred them to U.S. Customs and Border Protection personnel for further processing.
-(U.S. Coast Guard photo, courtesy Station South Padre Island)
+The Coast Guard crew interdicted the lancha, seized about 200 pounds of illegally caught red snapper, detained four Mexican fishermen, and transferred them to U.S. Customs and Border Protection personnel for further processing.
+(U.S. Coast Guard video, courtesy Station South Padre Island)

 |Date Taken: